infcloud01/Agents/Slack_Agent_w_RAG_JIRA/readme.md

-# Image Development RAG Slackbot
+# Slack, RAG, Jira Slackbot

 This project is an intelligent Slackbot designed to act as the manager of a team.
 It uses LangGraph and OpenAI to answer consumer questions by searching a local ChromaDB knowledge base (RAG).
 If a user reports a bug, requests a feature, or needs human intervention, the agent can automatically create a Jira support ticket.